RodyvanderJagt/MixedMessages/README.md

 - Command line

 ## Topic:
 The program will randomize soccer match results.
-It will randomly pick two teams from a soccer league and generate a random score and random day and comment.
+It will randomly pick two teams from a soccer league and generate a random score and random day and adjective.
 Based on the score the message will be either "TeamA defeated TeamB with X-Y on [day].
 It was [adjective]!" or "TeamA and TeamB tied with Z-Z on [day]!
 It was [adjective]!".

 ### Specifics:
 - I have chosen the Dutch soccer league with 18 soccer teams;
 - A match can only be played on Friday, Saturday or Sunday.
+- The possible adjectives are: magnificent, disastrous, exciting, wonderful, horrible, boring, awesome, beautiful.